The Messner Mountain Museum

 With a central museum in Sigmundskron and five branch museums devoted to individual themes, Reinhold Messner has created a mountain museum that is truly unique.
 He describes the project as his “15th ascent over 8000 meters” – and makes use of it to communicate to visitors his knowledge and experience and the stories that derive from man’s encounter with the mountains.

 MMM currently comprises six museums.
-MMM Firmian in Sigmundskron Castle near Bozen is the heart of the Mountain Museum; MMM Ortles in Sulden is devoted to the glaciers and the world of eternal ice; at MMM Dolomites on Monte Rite south of Cortina, the focus is on rock and mountain climbing in the Dolomites; MMM Juval in Juval Castle in Vinschgau relates the myths of the mountain.
-MMM Ripa in Bruneck Castle tells the story of the mountain peoples.
-In July 2015 the last MMM, MMM Corones, will open.
+MMM Firmian in Sigmundskron Castle near Bozen is the heart of the Mountain Museum; MMM Ortles in Sulden is devoted to the glaciers and the world of eternal ice; at MMM Roca on Monte Elmo in Sesto, startin in fall of 2024, the focus will be on rock and mountain climbing; MMM Juval in Juval Castle in Vinschgau relates the myths of the mountain.
+MMM Ripa in Bruneck Castle tells the story of the mountain peoples and in the sixth establishment on the Kronplatz (MMM Corones), traditional alpinism on the great walls of the world is explored.

 The Messner Mountain Museums are not conventional art or natural science museums; they have an interdisciplinary design.
 Each of the museums occupies a unique location, which helps relate the museum’s theme to the collections and the architecture.
 The geographical location, relics and works of art combine to form a whole.